TABLE OF CONTENTS

 Is entitlement always forfeited with a VA loan assumption?

 No. If the buyer qualifies for VA benefits, they can use their entitlement when assuming the VA loan.
-Then, your entitlement will be restored.
+In this case, the seller’s entitlement will be restored.

 Bill Lyons